More about Scuba Diving

 “Diving Is Isolated And Inaccessible To The Average Person”

 Incorrect!
 Anywhere you travel in the world, you can go diving.
-As a Certified PADI Diver, you will be able to dive anywhere.
+As a Certified SSI diver, you will be able to dive anywhere.
 Mexico, Hawaii, the South Pacific, Africa, Europe, Asia, you name it!
 If travel is not in your plans, that’s OK because one of the greatest world class dive destinations is just a short drive away – Exmouth!
-Exmouth is one of the most beautiful dive destinations in the world.
-Because there is so much to see diving here!
-See details of our trips to this exciting location. ….Dive Trips.
+Renowned for its Whale Sharks, Exmouth is one of the most beautiful dive destinations in the world.

 “There is no good local diving”